University of Toronto Mississauga: Science Building

-The New Science Building, which officially opened in Fall 2024, features energy-efficient wet lab biological and chemical laboratory facilities.
+The Science Building, which officially opened in Fall 2024, features energy-efficient wet lab biological and chemical laboratory facilities.
 Designed to achieve LEED Gold certification, the building incorporates sustainable systems such as a geothermal heating and cooling system, a rooftop solar photovoltaic array, and a rainwater harvesting system.
 Spanning 15,550 square meters over four stories, it created new spaces for faculty and student offices, gathering and conference spaces, and a high-performance data centre.
 The facility is linked to the adjacent William G. Davis Building and aims to help reduce the campus's carbon footprint by 2030.

 North Building

 The North Building was the original educational building on the campus, formerly known as Erindale College.
 Construction for the North Building began in 1966.
 It was originally intended to be temporary and to be used for administrative purposes such as the registrar's office, but remained until 2015.
 Classes in the building began for the 1967 school year, with 155 students, 28 faculty, and 40 staff.
 Since then numerous additions and remodels were made.
 Before its demolition, the only part of the original structure that remained were the cafeteria and some classrooms on the first floor.
 The building was home to the Department of Humanities.
 Room capacities ranged from 48-person classrooms to a 200-person lecture hall and a cafe containing Coyote Jacks, Pita Pit, Tim Hortons and Mr. Sub vendors.
 The North Building was demolished in 2015, and replaced by Deerfield Hall and the six-storey Maanjiwe nendamowinan which opened in 2018.